7db9a/homegrown-content-addressable-filesystem/README.md

 # Homegrown content addressable media file system

 For experimental purposes, can you hobble together a content addressable media file system with open-source tools 'just laying around'?
 Yes, you can!

-I only care about media files.
-I'm not editing the files after I download it.
+* No duplicate files thanks to ipfs hash.

+* No file syncing between your machines.

+* Files searchable by tags and other metadata and from any machine.

+* Files aren't edited (on rare occassions you can edit the tags) , so mostly media files.

 ## Table of Contents